DeneilleD/Portfolio/README.md

 # My Portfolio Project
-This project highlights my dev journey my work in order of my most recent work first.
+This project highlights my dev journey by showcasing my work in order of my most recent.
 I wanted to display a very minimilistic project; with everything organized and easy to find.

 **Link to project: https://ddavids.netlify.app/**